 Other health risks

-Cases of locally transmitted Zika virus have been confirmed in the last 2 months.
-There is no vaccine or medicine to cure the virus so great care and caution must be taken.
+There is a moderate risk of Zika virus transmission and a low risk of contracting Dengue virus.
+There is no vaccine or medicine to cure these viruses, so great care and caution must be taken.
 This can include measures such as using a mosquito net at night time and frequently applying insect repellent.
 You can find more information on the Zika virus and how to prevent mosquito bites here: Zika virus facts.
 Medical facilities in Cape Verde are limited, and some medicines are in short supply or unavailable.

 The largest hospitals are in Praia and Mindelo, with smaller medical facilities and clinics located throughout the country.
 Medical facilities are very limited in Boavista so you should take this into consideration when travelling to this area: ensure you have adequate supplies of medication if necessary.